CiscoDevNet/byrne-workshops/DEVWKS-1695/Guide/DEVWKS_1695_Guided_1.md

 # Welcome to Cisco Live San Diego!

-In this session **Introduction to GuestShell** we will walk through a series of exercises to introduce GuestShell a virtualized Linux-based environment, designed to run custom Linxus applications, including Python for automated control and management of Cisco devices.
+In this session **Introduction to GuestShell** we will walk through a series of exercises to introduce GuestShell a virtualized Linux-based environment, designed to run custom Linux applications, including Python for automated control and management of Cisco devices.

-In this lab we will be working direclty on a CSR router.
+In this lab we will be working directly on a CSR router.
 As we proceed through the lab guide all commands will be provided for you to cut and paste to limit the potential for *'User Created Issues'* in the lab.

 When you see a box that looks like this: